Luis Ramiro

-Luis Ramiro is a Spanish singer-songwriter.
+Luis Vicente Ramiro is a Spanish singer-songwriter.
 He was born in Madrid (23 April 1976) at San Cristóbal de los Ángeles.
 In 2004 he won the Certamen Jóvenes Creadores (Young Creators Award).
 That award allowed his participation in representing Spain in the Biennial of Young Artists from Europe and the Mediterranean (22 September 2005, Naples).

 His first disc was Castigado en el Cielo (Punishment in Heaven) in 2007.
 The single from that album was "K.O. boy".

 The second disc Dramas y Caballeros (Drama and Gentlemen) was published in 2009.

 Dramas y Caballeros was a nominee for the Latin Grammy Awards of 2009: Best Recording Package.

 In 2010 he was nominee for the Premios Guilles (Guilles Awards) also named Premios la Noche en Vivo (Nightlife Awards) as best songwriter.

 He released his third album El Mundo por Delante (All the World is Waiting for You) on 8 March 2011.

 In 2011 he received for second year a nomination for the Premios Guilles as best songwriter.

 In 2012 he won the Premios Guilles as best songwriter.

 Luis Ramiro has shared the stage with Marwan, Carlos Chaouen and Conchita.